 - 'Chat' focuses on support during the lesson, and verbal feedback from supporting adults.
-This should be identified (using 'marking codes' listed below) in children's books. - 'Challenge' is a whole school priority to ensure more children are working at the higher levels (Greater Depth).
-Therefore, a 'Challenge' is included under the LO on every piece of English and Maths work for children to work towards and aspire to achieve. - 'Change' is used to encourage children to 'change' their work.
+This should be identified (using 'marking codes' listed below) in children's books. - 'Challenge' is a whole school initiative to ensure more children are working at the higher levels (Greater Depth).
+Therefore, a 'Challenge' is included under the Learning Objective (LO) on every piece of work (for Maths, this is reflected in the use of 'deeper' and 'deepest' picture symbols). - 'Change' is used to encourage children to 'change' their work.
 This relates to them responding to misconceptions and feedback so they make further improvements and progress. - Positive aspects of the pupil's work will be annotated in green pen and areas for improvement annotated in orange pen. - We do not expect to see long comments in green or orange (see above for colour coding) as this negatively impacts staff workload and can deter children from reading them.
-However, we do expect comments to be appropriate, purposeful and informative to the children, praising work and ensuring they have a focus for further progress. - 'Live marking' comments (written by adults during the lesson) will be linked to the learning objective or pupil's individual learning and will be a clear action that they need to complete at an appropriate time.
+However, we do expect comments to be appropriate, purposeful and informative to the children, praising work and ensuring they have a focus for further progress. - 'Live marking' comments (written by adults during the lesson) will be linked to the Learning Objective (LO) or pupil's individual learning and will be a clear action that they need to complete at an appropriate time.
 'Next step' comments (written after the lesson) may not necessarily link to the LO, but will relate to the Curriculum subject in a broader way.
-These will be indicated to pupils and identifiable through the use of marking codes or visual symbols.
+These will be indicated to pupils and identifiable through the use of marking codes or visual symbols (see box titled 'agreed marking codes' below, on the next page). - Pupils will be given time (either during a lesson as part of 'live marking' or at another appropriate time) to respond to feedback. - Additional adults that support the individual/group must indicate support given and initial it.
+If no initials are evident, then it is the Class Teacher who has supported the child. - Volunteers can indicate where they have supported the children's work (at the teacher's discretion and if this is appropriate). - Exceptional work will be acknowledged by awarding a House Point (on Class Dojo) or Busy Bee. - Agreed marking codes must be used consistently by all adults. - Marked work must be returned to the child as soon as possible and ideally the next day.